 Here are some thoughts considering wet weather conditions.
-Wet conditions can be fantastic for goalkeepers and goalkeeper coaches alike, but if not prepared for, it can lead to an unproductive session as being soaked through, especially when wind and colder weather is involved or the session is longer than an hour can be very uncomfortable.
+Wet conditions can be fantastic for goalkeepers and goalkeeper coaches alike, but if not prepared for, it can lead to an unproductive session as being soaked through, especially when wind and colder weather are involved or the session is longer than an hour can be very uncomfortable.

 As I wrote in the article of dealing with cold weather, which was one of the most popular posts, I am amazed at the number of young goalkeepers that do not prepare or dress appropriately.